 My Quest to Pray Throughout My Day

-I don’t think I’ll ever spend the majority of my day in God’s presence like Brother Lawrence or pray nonstop like Paul.
+I don’t think I’ll ever spend the majority of my day in God’s presence like Brother Lawrence or pray without ceasing like Paul.
 But I can learn to pray more often, so I seek to remain open to my surroundings, looking for reasons to pray.

 “God, I fear for his safety.
 Watch over him and protect him; guide him in making wise decisions…” Then I realize I’m praying for a character in a TV show.
 I’m not sure if I should laugh about or celebrate my spontaneous impulse to pray.